 Agenda:

-The full Agenda can be found .
+The full Agenda can be found here.
 This will be updated as speakers are confirmed.
 The symposium will be held at 2 sites.
 The base location will be the Hotel Lucia in downtown Portland, Oregon and the first full day of scientific sessions will be held at the Oregon National Primate Research Center (ONPRC).

 Registration:

 All attendees are required to complete the registration form.
 Registration closes on Friday August 1st.
 Participants are charged a registration fee of $50 for Faculty and $25 for students.
 This must be paid via check.
-See for further details.
+See registration form for further details.

 Poster Session: